Transitions

 A self-transition is when a state transitions to itself, in which it may exit and then reenter itself.
 Self-transitions can either be an internal or external transition:

-- An internal transition will not exit nor re-enter itself, but may enter different child states.
+- An internal transition will neither exit nor re-enter itself, but may enter different child states.

 - An external transition will exit and re-enter itself, and may also exit/enter child states.